fabaff/fsl-test-bench/tasks/webserver/WEBSERVER.md

 * [pywebserve](http://gitorious.org/pywebserve) (not ready)

 # Ports assignment
-To run all webserver on one machine it's needed that the run on different ports.
+To run all webserver on one machine it's needed that they use different ports.
 Below you find a listing with the port the assigned webserver.

 | Port     | Server                   |